stephanedreyfus/react-boilerplate/README.md

   - Modal or other warning type instead of an `alert` on the input page.
   - Animated graphic instead of text for when a page is loading.
 - A more comphrensive README file.

+## Notes and Suggestions From Reed
+Instead of blank initialized variables,
+Have the conditional components be their own components and import.

+If error is true need more than a ternary.

+Error handling!??! on both Phrases and Collection.